Luckolite/CTBot/README.md

 ##License
-Note that reuse, and authorized use of code in this repository, except by whoever wrote it, via any medium is strictly prohibited
+Note that reuse, and authorized use of code in this repository, except by whoever wrote it, is strictly prohibited
 Check [LICENSE](https://github.com/FrequencyX4/CTBot/blob/master/LICENSE)
 for more details